-|Subject||Units required||Courses to take|
+|Subject||Units recommended*||Courses to take|

-|English||4||4 approved units of English, one unit taken each year of high school, 1/2 unit may be Speech|
+|English||4||4 years of English, one unit taken each year of high school, 1/2 unit may be Speech|

 |Math||3 or 4|

-|Social sciences||3||3 approved units that include instruction in U.S. History, U.S. Government, and geography.
+|Social sciences||3||3 years of Social Science that include instruction in U.S. History, U.S. Government, and geography.
 Most social science courses include this type of instruction.|

-3 approved additional units.
+3 years of additional preparatory work.
 Common courses include: